utm-coders/studyGroup/lessons/misc/intro-bash/lesson.md

 ls text-files
 ```

+**Note on file naming:** Notice that none of the file or directory names have spaces in them.
+This is because spaces are used to separate *commands* and *arguments/flags* for command-line programs.
+In other words, if your directories or files have spaces in their names, they may be interepreted as commands or arguments.
+It's best to avoid spaces in files and directories.

 When working with files you can also use special characters called *wildcards* that represent one or many unspecified characters.
 The use of *wild cards* to pattern match strings is sometimes referred to as *globbing*.
 Here are some common patterns for globbing:

 - `*` Match any string of arbitrary length